aai-institute/practical-ai-act/docs/showcase/system-overview.md

 ## Inference Logging

-   Due to record-keeping provisions in the AI Act, we need to log inference requests and responses to ensure traceability and an overview of failures and errors throughout the system lifetime.
+   Due to record-keeping provisions in the AI Act, the system logs all inference requests and responses to ensure traceability and an overview of failures and errors throughout its lifetime.
    In this example, all inference requests and responses are logged into an PostgreSQL database.
    This includes input features, output predictions, SHAP values explaining the output through feature contributions, and metadata.
+   This inference log also serves a secondary purpose by enabling post-deployment monitoring, as described in the next section.

 ## Post-deployment Monitoring